-Downlights have been popular for quite awhile now and rather than diminishing in popularity like other trends that have run their course they continue to go from strength to strength.
+Downlights have been popular for quite a while now and rather than diminishing in popularity like other trends that have run their course they continue to go from strength to strength.
 This is partly because of energy savings options like LED downlights being made more readily available and economical.

 What is a downlight?

-Exactly as it’s name suggests, a downlight throws light, yes, you guessed it, down.
+Exactly as its name suggests, a downlight throws light, yes, you guessed it, down.
 Meaning that any light recessed into a ceiling that throws light in a narrow beam downwards can be called a downlight.
 When switched on it looks like the light is shining directly out of the ceiling.
 A downlight is made up of the housing, the bulb, and if necessary, a transformer.
 The transformer converts the power voltage into one the downlight can use ensuring it is safe.

 Types of Downlights

-All downlights are round and come in different trim colours, thats the part you can see.
+All downlights are round and come in different trim colours, that’s the part you can see.
 This allows you to coordinate the downlight with your home decor.
-However there are are different types you can choose from.
+However there are different types you can choose from.
 The differences are primarily in the type of light bulb you use.
 Up until recently the most popular type of bulb was the halogen bulb but more recently compact fluorescent bulbs (CFL) and LED bulbs are becoming more popular because they are more energy efficient.

 Comparison of Halogen Verse LED downlights

-Let’s take a closer look at both options and and see which is the best lighting option for your illumination needs.
+Let’s take a closer look at both options and see which is the best lighting option for your illumination needs.

 Without having solar installed at your home your electricity bill is often one of the largest after your mortgage.
 I know ours certainly is.
-About one third of your power bill is usually made up of lighting your household.
+About one-third of your power bill is usually made up of lighting your household.
 Depending on the type of appliances a house uses, the type of lights used, how often they are switched on and off and how long they are on for, the lighting component can be as high as 80-90%.

 The cost of running a bulb is calculated by how many watts it takes to run it continuously for an hour.
-LED bulbs may be use anywhere from 7-20 watts per hour.
+LED bulbs may be used anywhere from 7-20 watts per hour.
 Whereas Halogen Bulbs use anywhere from 35 up to a whopping 500 watts an hour to emit the same amount of light.
-To give you a better idea, Halogen bulbs can use up 9 times as much electricity as and equivalent LED globe or downlight.
+To give you a better idea, Halogen bulbs can use up 9 times as much electricity as an equivalent LED globe or downlight.
 This means if you were to change all of your downlights or bulbs over to LED you could have significant energy savings every year.

 Halogen bulbs have a lifespan of approximately between 1000-2000 hours which is quite short compared to an LED which can have a lifespan of up to 50,000 hours.
-In fact most LED manufacturers warranty their lights up to 3 years and will come and replace them in that time if they are faulty.
+In fact, most LED manufacturers warranty their lights up to 3 years and will come and replace them in that time if they are faulty.
 The initial cost of LED globes is approximately 4-5 times that of Halogen.
-However even taking this into consideration LED lighting is a more cost effective choice long term.
+However, even taking this into consideration LED lighting is a more cost-effective choice long term.

 One of the main places in the house that downlights are used is the kitchen.
-They are a great solution for task lighting over work spaces.
+They are a great solution for task lighting over workspaces.
 Halogen bulbs create light by producing heat and the kitchen is the last place you want more heat.
 The heat emitted from the halogen bulbs can also be dangerous.
 Numerous household fires have been linked to halogen bulbs.
-On the other hand LED bulbs stay quite cool LED’s are tiny bulbs that fit easily into an electrical circuit but unlike ordinary incandescent bulbs they don’t have a filament that will burn out which is why they don’t get very hot.
+On the other hand LED bulbs stay quite cool LED’s are tiny bulbs that fit easily into an electrical circuit but unlike ordinary incandescent bulbs, they don’t have a filament that will burn out which is why they don’t get very hot.
 They are illuminated by the movement of electrons in semiconductor material.